ALTernatiF4-Sec/UniWA-CTF/README.md

   Hello World [Inferior 1 (process 7142) exited normally]
   ```
   ```
-  # To run the program type 'run' and if the debugger dont found errors on source code, the program will be executed normally.
+  # To run the program type 'run' and if the debugger dont found errors on source code
+  # the program will be executed normally.
   ```
 - [Strings](https://en.wikipedia.org/wiki/Strings_(Unix)) - Binary Analysis Utility that finds and prints text strings embedded in binary files such as executables.
   ```